 Founder of Inessa and Registered Nutritional Therapist / Naturopath

-Inessa is a No.1 selling Amazon brand.
-Award winning clinical supplement range with 7 products that can be used for a wide range of wellness goals. www.inessawellness.com
+Inessa is a No.1 selling Amazon brand, award winning clinical supplement range.
+This includes 7 products for a wide range of wellness goals.